occipital/django-content-settings/docs/source.md

 A very basic class that returns the string value, the same as a given value.

-Attributes:
+Attributes (TCallableStr - type for attribute that can be either a string and an import line):

 - constant (bool): Whether the setting is constant (can not be changed).
-- cls_field (forms.CharField): The form field class to use for the setting.
+- cls_field (TCallableStr): The form field class to use for the setting.
+For str value class from django.forms.fields is used.
-- widget (forms.Widget): The form widget to use for the cls_field.
+- widget (TCallableStr): The form widget to use for the cls_field.
+For str value class from django.forms.widgets is used.
 - widget_attrs (Optional[dict]): Optional attributes for the widget initiation.
-- fetch_permission (Callable): `permissions.none` by default.
+- fetch_permission (TCallableStr): `"none"` by default.
 Permission required to fetch the setting in API.
+For str value function from content_settings.permissions is used
-- update_permission (Callable): `permissions.staff` by default.
+- update_permission (TCallableStr): `"staff"` by default.
 Optional permission required to update  the setting in Django Admin.
+For str value function from content_settings.permissions is used
-- view_permission (Callable): `permissions.staff` by default.
+- view_permission (TCallableStr): `"staff"` by default.
 Optional permission required to view the setting in Django Admin.
+For str value function from content_settings.permissions is used
-- view_history_permission (Callable): Optional permission required to see the hisotry of changes. `None` means the permission is taken from `view_permission`.
+- view_history_permission (Optional[TCallableStr]): Optional permission required to see the hisotry of changes. `None` means the permission is taken from `view_permission`.
+For str value function from content_settings.permissions is used
 - help_format (Optional[str]): Optional format string for the help text for the format (align to the type).
 - help (Optional[str]): Optional help text for the setting.
 - value_required (bool): Whether a value is required for the setting.
 - version (str): The version of the setting (using for caching).
 - tags (Optional[Iterable[str]]): Optional tags associated with the setting.
-- validators (Tuple[Callable]): Validators to apply to the setting value.
+- validators (Tuple[TCallableStr]): Validators to apply to the setting value.
-- validators_raw (Tuple[Callable]): Validators to apply to the text value of the setting.
+- validators_raw (Tuple[TCallableStr]): Validators to apply to the text value of the setting.
 - admin_preview_as (PREVIEW): The format to use for the admin preview.
 - suffixes (Tuple[str]): Suffixes that can be appended to the setting value.
 - user_defined_slug (str): it contains a slug from db If the setting is defined in DB only (should not be set in content_settings)
 - overwrite_user_defined (bool): Whether the setting can overwrite a user defined setting.
 - default (str): The default value for the setting.
-- on_change: Tuple[Callable] - list of functions to call when the setting is changed
+- on_change: Tuple[TCallableStr] - list of functions to call when the setting is changed
-- on_change_commited: Tuple[Callable] - list of functions to call when the setting is changed and commited
+- on_change_commited: Tuple[TCallableStr] - list of functions to call when the setting is changed and commited
 - admin_head_css: Tuple[str] - list of css urls to include in the admin head
 - admin_head_js: Tuple[str] - list of js urls to include in the admin head
 - admin_head_css_raw: Tuple[str] - list of css codes to include in the admin head